rust-cli/book/src/tutorial/packaging.md

 it's quite easy to set up a free CI (continuous integration) service like [Travis CI].
 (There are other services that also work on other platforms, but Travis is very popular.)
-This basically runs a set up commands in a virtual machine each time you push changes to your repository.
+This basically runs setup commands in a virtual machine each time you push changes to your repository.
 What those commands are,
-and which types of machines they run one, is configurable.
+and the types of machines they run on, is configurable.
 For example:
 A good idea is to run `cargo test`